-Internet service providers including Starlink and most cellular internet service providers employ CGNAT to allow numerous users to share one public IP address.
+Many ISPs provide each subscriber with one or more publicly routable IP addresses.
+Some internet service providers, including Starlink and most cellular internet service providers, employ CGNAT to allow numerous users to share one public IP address.

 Is Port Forwarding Possible With CGNAT